 It’s fair to say Rivaldo doesn’t always get the universal love he deserves — and we are not talking about a certain theatrical moment.
 For a long period, the lanky winger, though comfortable inside, was near unplayable.

 He’d terrify opposition defenders and had a wicked cross on him.
 And let’s not get started on his incredible shooting ability.
 Across a period Rivaldo was unplayable.

 His performance at the 1999 Copa America, where he finished level on goals with Ronaldo (five apiece) to share the Golden Boot, essentially won him that year’s Ballon d’Or.

 But it was his combination with Brazil’s other ‘Rs’ (the aforementioned Ronaldo and Ronaldinho) at the 2002 World Cup – in which Brazil claimed their fifth title – that everyone does fondly remember.

-His arrival in 2003 ushered a new dawn at Barcelona and they’ve not looked back since.
-By combing swagger and ruthlessness the joker prince became king but it ended as fast as it happened.
+His arrival in 2003 ushered a new dawn at Barcelona and they never looked back.
+By combining swagger and ruthlessness, the joker prince became king — but it ended as fast as it happened.

-There are, of course, many reasons why Dinho‘s time at the top was short lived but as they saying goes, “Tis better to have loved and lost than never to have loved at all.”
+There are, of course, many reasons why Dinho‘s time at the top was short-lived but as the saying goes: “Tis better to have loved and lost than never to have loved at all.”

 No one will forget the goofy smile and when he scored that infamous free-kick past David Seaman en route to Brazil’s fifth world title in 2002.
 Simply put, his career is one many would die for.

 There are very few Brazilian footballers more loved than Zico.
-Nicknamed “the white Pele”, long before Wayne Rooney was a twinkle in his father’s eye, he was an exceedingly good deep-lying forward.
+Nicknamed “the white Pele”, he was an exceedingly good deep-lying forward.

 He, simply put, changed the game.
-To still be in the conversation of who the game’s number one is 42 years after retiring is a testament to what he achieved.
+To still be in the conversation of who the game’s number one is nearly half-a-century after retiring is a testament to what he achieved.